 Provost and Vice President for Academic Affairs

 As Provost and Vice President for Academic Affairs, Davis Baird is the chief academic officer of Clark University.
-Reporting to the President, the Provost oversees all undergraduate and graduate academic programs, as well as student affairs, sponsored research, and university libraries.
+Reporting to the President, the Provost oversees all undergraduate and graduate academic programs, as well as athletics, student affairs, sponsored research, university libraries and the registrar's office.